isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 Take an on-arrival [COVID-19 Polymerase Chain Reaction](/health/covid19-tests/pcrtest#price) test.
 If you did not [pay for the test before arrival](/health/covid19-tests/pcrtest#price), you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.

+Travellers arriving in Singapore from **26 Oct 2021, 2359 hours** will not be required to take a COVID-19 PCR test on arrival in Singapore.

 &#x2610;  <i><b>C) Transport to Self-Isolation / Stay-Home Notice accommodation) </b></i>

-Depending on your travel history, you may be required to self-isolate or serve a Stay Home Notice.
+Depending on your 14-day travel history before arriving in Singapore, you may be required to self-isolate or serve a Stay Home Notice with the following transport options which will apply throughout the SHN period:

-Travellers are prohibited from using public transport (i.e. trains, buses, street-hailed taxis) to commute to their accommodation or assigned SHN-dedicated facility.
-Depending on the traveller’s SHN arrangement, they have the following transport options, which will apply throughout the SHN period:

 <i>(Mobile users scroll right &#9755; to view the table)</i>
 <table>